Kudlow Warns About Biden's Evil Plot To Force 'Plant-Based Beer' On America

-Category: World Politics Hits: 2Larry Kudlow was going off on a rant on Faux News (Home of Jeanine Pirro and her exploding cow farts!), carrying on with the Faux News propaganda message of the day - to warn their gullible sheep viewers about Biden's New Green Deal, which is supposed to make all of our food plant-based: “Speaking of stupid,” he began.
+Category: World Politics Hits: 9Larry Kudlow was going off on a rant on Faux News (Home of Jeanine Pirro and her exploding cow farts!), carrying on with the Faux News propaganda message of the day - to warn their gullible sheep viewers about Biden's New Green Deal, which is supposed to make all of our food plant-based: “Speaking of stupid,” he began.
 “America has to, get this, America has to stop eating meat, stop eating poultry and fish, seafood, eggs, dairy and animal-based fats.
 OK, got that?
 No burgers on July Fourth.
 No steaks on the barbecue. ...
 So get ready.
 You can throw back a plant-based beer with your grilled Brussels sprouts and wave your American flag.”
 He then warned that we would have to wash down those Brussels sprouts with a plant based beer!
 This was more than a bit ironic, since Kudlow never kvetched about his plant-based cocaine.
 Since this is Faux News, you know all that is bullshit instinctively, but in case you wanted actual facts, CNN came through with those:

 Read more https://crooksandliars.com/2021/04/larry-kudlow-warns-about-dreaded-plant